SerenityOS/serenity/Documentation/Kernel/GPUSubsystem.md

 over all PCI devices, searching for VGA compatible devices or Display Controller devices.

-We currently natively support QEMU std-vga (and bochs-display) device, VirtIO GPU, VMWare SVGA II adapter, and Intel Graphics (Gen 4 only).
+We currently natively support QEMU std-vga (and bochs-display) device, VirtIO GPU, VMWare SVGA II adapter, and Intel GPU (Gen 4 only).
 We try our best to avoid using a pre-initialized framebuffer, so if we detect any of the said devices, we simply ignore the pre-initialized framebuffer from the bootloader.

-The user can choose to use a different condition of the Graphics subsystem, but hardware limitations such as lack of supported hardware can either lead the Kernel to use a pre-initialized framebuffer or completely "abandon" graphics usage (as was mentioned in third condition), making the system usable only through a VGA 80x25 text mode console.
+The user can choose to use a different condition of the GPU subsystem, but hardware limitations such as lack of supported hardware can either lead the Kernel to use a pre-initialized framebuffer or completely "abandon" graphics usage (as was mentioned in third condition), making the system usable only through a VGA 80x25 text mode console.

 # Userspace APIs

-## Unified Graphics IOCTLs
+## Unified GPU IOCTLs

 All graphics ioctls are currently unified and being implemented in one final method of the `DisplayDevice` class, to keep implementation consistent as much as possible.